Tensor spin polarization induced by curved freeze-out hypersurface: Freeze-Out in Gubser Expansion

 with $ x_\perp^\m = g^{\m\n}_\perp x_\n $ and $ g_\perp^{\m\n} = \diag(0,-1,-1,0) $.
 According to a quasirealistic estimation in Ref.~\cite{Gubser:2010ze}, for gold-gold collisions at RHIC energy, $ \Tilde{T}_0 = 2.99 $.
 Letting $ q \rightarrow 0 $ properly (keeping $ q\Tilde{T}_0 $ a constant), one would recover the Bjorken flow.

-If we assume the freezeout temperature to be $ 150 \text{ MeV} $, given by \eq{Gubser-temperature}, $ q\t \sim 0.91 $ in the paraxial region ($ q\r \ll 1 $) of the freezeout hypersurface.
-Therefore, to simplify the calculation, we focus on the paraxial region of the hypersurface, and thus, we assume $ \d\Tilde{\t} = q\t-1 $ and $ \d\Tilde{\t} = q\r $ as small quantities $ \d \sim 0.1 $ and continue our calculation by performing these expansions.
+If we assume the freeze-out temperature to be $ 150 \text{ MeV} $, given by \eq{Gubser-temperature}, $ q\t \sim 0.91 $ in the paraxial region ($ q\r \ll 1 $) of the freeze-out hypersurface.
+Therefore, to simplify the calculation, we focus on the paraxial region of the hypersurface, and thus, we assume $ \d\Tilde{\t} = q\t-1 $ and $ \d\Tilde{\r} = q\r $ as small quantities $ \d \sim 0.1 $ and continue our calculation by performing these expansions.
 For example, for temperature and fluid velocity, we have

 Since we will use the second-order spatial derivative of the temperature field, we have to expand it up to $ \d^3 $.

 With the equation of hypersurface, $ \t ^3 (1+g^2) = \text{const.} $, we obtain

 and thus we obtain the curvature tensor